wesleyegberto/java-vm-options/README.md

 * *test-results*: Output from the tests.
 * *monitored_ab_stress.sh*: Script to run a given command, attach a monitoring tool to the process  and run Apache Bench test against a given URL.

+The result folde for each one contains:

+* ApacheBench output
+* Application log (to see the startup time taken)
+* `psrecord` output and graph
+* file with version of the JVM

 ## Setup

 Install the JDKs using [Jabba](https://github.com/shyiko/jabba).